gazjones-0/GhostInAzureWebApp/README.md

 I tried do improve this with some caching (see later for more details on this), with limited success -- I did some (very) quick tests of start time by restarting the web app, browsing to the site and then looking at what Ghost records the boot time as in the log:

-* Free - with caching around 17-20s (without cache around 20-25s)
+* Free - with caching around 10-12s (17-20s after a deployment; without caching around 20-25s)
-* Shared - with caching around 14-20s (without cache around 20-25s)
+* Shared - with caching around 8-10s (14-20s after a deployment; without cache around 20-25s)
-* Basic - with caching around 6-7s (without cache around 30s)
+* Basic - with caching around 6-7s (6-7s after a deployment; without cache around 30s)
-* Standard - with caching around 6-7s (without cache around 30s)
+* Standard - with caching around 6-7s (6-7s after a deployment; without cache around 30s)

 The startup times for basic+ without caching were a bit surprising -- my guess is free and shared benefit from underlying infrastructure being in continual use whilst in basic and higher you have an additional hit of fresh resources being spun up; of course, basic+ bring other benefits not least that you can enable "always on", and the caching doesn't get you much in free or shared (my guess is the underlying infrastructure just isn't that powerful and the cache removes one bottleneck just to run into another).

-I've got access to a standard app service plan that's always on so the occasional recycle is something I can live with.

 ## Potential workaround for slow startup times